mff-uk/sparqless/docs/overview.md

 but the most basic ones are along the lines of
 `X is a class with N instances` or `Y is a property of class X`.
-These observations are in the form of RDF data conforming to an ontology defined by SPARQL2GraphQL.
+These observations are in the form of RDF data conforming to an ontology defined by SPARQLess.
 This phase can take up to tens of minutes to execute if the SPARQL endpoint contains a large amount of data.